SKBruck/voltdocs/_posts/2016-10-06-registering-a-user.md

 * *appId* - string, optional.
 The Volt ID of the app to sign into.
 If not supplied, defaults to value set in `$volt.init(appId)`.
 * *callback* - function(error, data), required.
 The function in your app to call when the register is complete (or fails).

-After Volt received the register, it will send a [confirmation email](/authentication/user-confirmation/) if you have enabled that functionality.
+After Volt receives the registration, it will send a [confirmation email](/authentication/user-confirmation/) if you have enabled that functionality.

 <div class="code-tabs" data-languages="JavaScript,BASIC">